-showremotepwrmgmt - Displays the settings of the remote power management function and the power status of the Node.
+showremotepwrmgmt - Displays the setup of remote power management function (Remote Cabinet Interface over LAN: RCIL) of SPARC M10 systems and the power status of the node.

 showremotepwrmgmt [-a | -G groupid [-N nodeid]] [-M]

 showremotepwrmgmt -h

 showremotepwrmgmt is a command to display the management information of remote power management group and the power status of the specified node.